HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 ## Introduction

 CSS is the language used to lay out and format web pages and other media.
-It is one of the three main languages of the web, joining [HTML](./markup) which is used for structure, and [JavaScript](./javascript) for behavior.
+It is one of the three main languages of the web, joining [HTML](./markup), which is used for structure, and [JavaScript](./javascript) for behavior.

 The past few years have seen a flurry of new CSS features.
-Many of these have taken inspiration from things developers were already doing with JavaScript or in preprocessors, others provide methods of doing things that were impossible a few years ago.
+Many of these have taken inspiration from things developers were already doing with JavaScript or in preprocessors, while others provide methods of doing things that were impossible a few years ago.
 Having new features available is one thing, but are developers actually using them in their production web pages and applications?
 It is this question we will try to answer with data.

-In this chapter we use the data to find out what developers actually use in production, rather than the features most talked about on Twitter, showcased at conferences, or found in clever demos.
+In this chapter, we use the data to find out what developers actually use in production, rather than the features most talked about on Twitter, showcased at conferences, or found in clever demos.
 We can see which of the new features are being adopted, which old techniques are falling out of use, and the legacy techniques that are stubbornly remaining in our stylesheets.

 ## Usage

+Each year, we see that CSS grows in size, and 2022 was no exception.

 {{ figure_markup(
     image="stylesheet-transfer-size.png",